RenzoReccio/Node-proyect-with-glitch/README.md

 Restaurant Proyect
 =================

 This is a basic proyect using Nodejs, Express and MongoDB.
-I use a restaurant as an example and work on basic operations such as add, remove, list and search.
+I used a restaurant as an example and work on basic operations such as add, remove, list and search.